syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 s3client.put_object(Body="project members can read me", Bucket="project-scope-bucket", Key="project-scope-object.txt")
 ```

 Great!
 We successfully created our first bucket and object using the default `private` ACL.
-There are other predefined ACLs which we may use and we will take a look on them in the next step.
+There are other predefined ACLs which we may use and we will take a look at them in the next step.

 ### Predefined ACLs